steverandy/backbone.managedview/README.md

     console.log "rendered layout"
 ```

-The code above defines top level view (a layout).
-It has two subviews, a header and a footer.
+Create a layout and render.
+By calling `render`, layout will be inserted to the DOM (in body element).
+The subviews (header and footer) will also be rendered and replace the header and footer elements.

 ```coffee
 layoutView = new App.Views.Layout
 layoutView.render()
 ```

-Create a layout and render.
-By calling `render`, layout will be inserted to the DOM (in body element).
-The subviews (header and footer) will also be rendered and replace the header and footer elements.
+When a layout view no longer needed, just call `remove`.
+It will call `remove` on all subviews and remove itself from the DOM.

 ```coffee
 layoutView.remove()
 ```

-When a layout view no longer needed, just call `remove`.
-It will call `remove` on all subviews and remove itself from the DOM.

 ## Test Suite